CT National Historic Landmark

 You’re darn tootin’ this is a National Historic Landmark!
 One of the best, in fact… not just in Connecticut, but in the entire country.

-Not just because it has housed an excellent museum (since 1899!), but because it is a) the oldest house in Connecticut, b) the oldest stone American Colonial house in the country, and c) the second oldest house in New England.
+Not just because it has housed an excellent museum (since 1899!), but because it is a) the oldest house in Connecticut, b) the oldest stone American Colonial house in the country, c) along the New England National Scenic Trail, and d) the second oldest house in New England.
 More or less.

 Of course I have a separate page about the museum (here), but for now, let’s just focus on why this place is a National Historic Landmark.